 Until August 2018 Martin was living in Luton and leading the team.
 From 2009 until 2018 he was Chaplain to the Gyspies, Travellers and Roma from the Diocese of St Alban's.
-Martin has now retired and moved to Reading to be with his wife Margareta, who is originally from Switzerland.
-They have three children, Rebecca, Naomi and Leo.
+Martin and his wife, Margareta, have three children, Rebecca, Naomi and Leo.
 Martin continues to chair the Churches Network for Gyspies, Travellers and Roma - a UK based group of Christians who seek to help these communities in any they can.
 Martin is also UK representative for RomaNetworks - an international Christian group of Roma and non-Roma pastors who are working with the Roma across Europse and beyond.

 Martin Burrell's first vocation was as a professional clarinettist - a career which began in Sweden and ended in Scotland.
 Called then to serve in the Church of England, Martin’s first post was as curate of St Mary's Bredin, Canterbury.
 He then became vicar of St Dunstan's, Cranbrook in Kent.
 It was there that he was first drawn to the English Romanies living in the parish.
 Their ancestors had migrated to England at the time of Henry VIII.
 Aware of how deeply they were changing his outlook on life and faith, in 2009 he wrote up his experiences in “The Pure in Heart - An Epistle from the Romanies.”